 Section J of the National Construction Code (NCC) Volume One codifies minimum glazing thermal performance measures for both facade vision glazing and roof lights.

-NCC 2019 contains the first major revision to the Section J measures in nine years.
-A significant change is the amalgamation of the external wall insulation requirements (Part J1.5) with facade glazing requirements (previously in Part J2) into a new look Part J1.5 called wall-glazing.
-In doing so, the code now acknowledges the significant detrimental effects of thermal bridging through metal framing within insulated spandrel panels of curtain wall construction.
+NCC 2019 contained the first major revision to the Section J measures in nine years.
+A significant change was the amalgamation of the external wall insulation requirements with facade glazing requirements into a new Part J1.5 in NCC 2019.
+This is now called Part J4D6 ‘Walls and glazing’ in NCC 2022.
+This requirement in the code accounts for the significant detrimental effects of thermal bridging through metal framing within wall construction.

 The continuing difficulty with Section J is that it fails to explain succinctly to a designer what a compliant design might look like.
 This paper attempts to address this failure by presenting a range of strategies and design charts for different climate zones to enable building designers to quickly design high-performance, NCC-compliant facade concepts.

 This note updates and replaces Environment Issue 04 October 2019 (edited April 2020) NCC 2019 Section J and Commercial Building Facade Design to reflect the minor commercial energy efficiency changes introduced into NCC 2022.
 Transition arrangements apply in some states and territories where NCC 2019 Section J clauses can still be used beyond the NCC 2022 adoption date of 1 May 2023.
 Refer to your jurisdiction’s building authority for the relevant state and territory adoption dates.